sedenardi/sandersdenardi.com/src/pages/2014-02-25-text-deduplication-in-sql/index.md

 Now this technique finds dupes in a lot of cases, but not all.
 If one source omits an artist's nickname ("Damian Marley" vs "Damian 'Jr. Gong' Marley"), or a prefix in their name ("Lauryn Hill" vs "Ms. Lauryn Hill" vs "Miss Lauryn Hill"), this technique will not identify the duplicates.

-Inspired by <a href="http://programmers.stackexchange.com/questions/107735/how-do-i-go-about-data-deduplication-at-scale" target="_blank">this post</a>, I decided to build a table of rolling hashes and use the number of hits for different artists to identify duplicates. <a href="http://en.wikipedia.org/wiki/Rolling_hash" target="_blank">Rolling hashes</a> move a window of fixed length through a string to generate small hashes for comparison.
+Inspired by [this post](http://programmers.stackexchange.com/questions/107735/how-do-i-go-about-data-deduplication-at-scale), I decided to build a table of rolling hashes and use the number of hits for different artists to identify duplicates.
+[Rolling hashes](http://en.wikipedia.org/wiki/Rolling_hash) move a window of fixed length through a string to generate small hashes for comparison.
 Using a window size of 4 (sort of arbitrarily chosen), I could break up the name "Lauryn Hill" like so (converting to lower case to aid comparison):

 ```
  lauryn hill